surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Home Page Display Option

-Using BI+ Plus you can set the Dashboard to home page to
+Using BI+ Plus you can set the Dashboard to home page to have
            welcome to Biplus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMyNzk0OTI0NV19
+eyJoaXN0b3J5IjpbLTEyNDkyNzIyN119
 -->